Cost-effective Dual Enrollment Courses

 How We Keep It Current

-So we thought we'd give you a peek into exactly what we do.
+So we thought we'd show you what we find.

-So we thought we'd give you a peek into exactly what we do.
+So we thought we'd show you what we find.

 Changing admissions policies!